Rural Homes

 Continuous Mechanical Extract Ventilation costs £1,000-2,500 and guarantees extraction from wet rooms.
 Industry studies show it wastes 9x more energy than MVHR and draws unfiltered air through gaps.

-The Critical Implementation Sequence
+The Implementation Sequence

 Radon Risk in Rural Areas

-Radon causes 1,100+ lung cancer deaths annually in the UK, making it the second leading cause after smoking and the primary cause among non-smokers.
+Radon causes over 1,100 lung cancer deaths annually in the UK, making it the second leading cause after smoking and the primary cause among non-smokers.
 This radioactive gas seeps from underlying geology, particularly granite and certain sandstones, accumulating in homes where it decays into radioactive particles that lodge in lung tissue.

 The UK Health Security Agency provides postcode-searchable radon maps at ukradon.org.
 Affected areas are defined as those where over 1% of properties exceed the 200 Bq/m³ Action Level.